AnAsianGangster/node-server/README.md

     },
 };
 ```
->Note: need to create a DB with with the same name first (can be empty)
+>Note: Need to create a DB with with the same name first (can be empty)

 ## Usage
 root